emtee40/fdroid-wiki/Metadata/YAML-Metadata.md

   - pattern with build flavor: `build/app/outputs/apk/[{flavor}/]release/app-[{flavor}-]release.apk`
 * `srclibs:` never use something like `flutter@stable` or `flutter@dev`.
 The value after the `@` must match an existing [Flutter release](https://github.com/flutter/flutter/releases), so the very same build can reproducibly be run later again (also [see here](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/8428#note_513934639) for reference)
 * `rm` is project specific.
 Just remove everything that's not needed for the Android build.
-* `prebuild` might need additional steps.
-The one specified in above skeleton suffices for most cases (and seems to be always needed).
 * `build:` the first line **must** be there – as by default, Flutter has analytics enabled.
 The second line may be obsolete, but is often needed.
 In the third line, ommit the `--flavor <flavorName>` if the app has no build flavors.
 * even though Flutter apps use gradlew, do **not** specify `gradle: yes` or `gradle: <flavor>`.
 That's dealt with differently with Flutter apps.
 Similarly, using `subdir` in most cases simply seems to break the build; it's not needed here as Flutter deals with it itself.
 This is why `rm` is important here.